Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/attemped-perform-unauthorized-operation.md

 ---
-title: Attempted to perform an unauthorized operation.
+title: Attempted to perform an unauthorized operation
 description: This article describes how to resolve attempted to perform an authorized operation error.
 author: Petra Filipi
 date: 12/07/2017